gloinul/draft-westerlund-tsvwg-sctp-crypto-chunk/draft-westerlund-tsvwg-sctp-crypto-chunk.md

 Any other type of chunks will be silently discarded.

-After completion of Encrypted Association initialization, the Client SHOULD send to the Server an EAUTH Chunk (see {{sctp-encryption-chunk-newchunk-eauth}}) containing the list of Encryption Engines previously sent in the CRYPT parameter of the INIT chunk.
-The Server receiving the EAUTH chunk will compare the Encryption Engines list with the one previously received in the INIT chunk, if they will be exactly the same, with the same engine in the same position, it will reply to the Client with an EAUTH chunk containing the chose Encryption Engine, otherwise it will reply with an ABORT chunk.
+After completion of Encrypted Association initialization, the Client SHOULD send to the Server an EVALID Chunk (see {{sctp-encryption-chunk-newchunk-EVALID}}) containing the list of Encryption Engines previously sent in the CRYPT parameter of the INIT chunk.
+The Server receiving the EVALID chunk will compare the Encryption Engines list with the one previously received in the INIT chunk, if they will be exactly the same, with the same engine in the same position, it will reply to the Client with an EVALID chunk containing the chose Encryption Engine, otherwise it will reply with an ABORT chunk.
-When the Client will receive the EAUTH chunk, it will compare with the previous chosen Encryption Engine and in case of mismatch with the one received previously as CRYPT parameter in the INIT-ACK chunk, it will reply with ABORT, otherwise it will discard it.
+When the Client will receive the EVALID chunk, it will compare with the previous chosen Encryption Engine and in case of mismatch with the one received previously as CRYPT parameter in the INIT-ACK chunk, it will reply with ABORT, otherwise it will discard it.